 Though we do not use spot colours or UV and true metallic or gold colours cannot be achieved, you can get very close results by selecting a fabric with a shine such as Duchess Satin (use our fabric filters to find the matching fabric) and use a pattern with a golden or metallic texture.
 You could also use the colour codes e3c157 (gold) and d0d0d0 (metallic) however the result will be plainer than with a textured pattern.
 We do advise to start with a personalised fabric.

 You can only upload PNG, JPG and flattened TIFF files.
-If you upload unflattened tiffs this will cause unintended changes to your design not visible on the interface and which you need to ensure you
+If you upload unflattened tiffs this will cause unintended changes to your design which are not visible on the interface.

 Cutting of the fabrics:

 We have four finishing options for your fabric order:

 Hemming Options & Fabric shrinkage